OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:59

-I tell you, you will not get out until you have paid the very last penny.”
+I tell you, you will not be released until you have paid the last penny.”